 What to keep in mind

-When I first got this guitar, I realized there were some issues with the intonation as you go I played higher on the fretboard.
+When I first got this guitar, I realized there were some issues with the intonation as I played higher on the fretboard.
 This means that some of the notes can sound slightly out of pitch as you go press on frets higher up on the fretboard.
 However, I noticed this was mainly coming from the strings that it came with!
 This wasn’t much of an issue after changing to new strings.
 Strings get worn out and lose their quality when many people try out a guitar before someone purchases it.

 Although it wasn’t the case for this guitar, intonation can be a common issue for smaller guitars but it is a minor tradeoff for being able to comfortably take your guitar with you when traveling.